 Thank you for reading!

-Let us know what you think about this recipe.
+As we continue to grow this website, we’ll have more tailgating food recipes to share.
+But let us know what you think about this recipe.
 What, if anything, would you change about it?
 Is there one ingredient you would add or remove completely?
 Please share your thoughts in the comments below!

 The Tailgating Spot has affiliate partnerships.
 These do not influence editorial content, though we may earn commissions for products purchased via affiliate links.
 If you like what we do here at The Tailgating Spot and would like to support us, you can help us out by shopping through our affiliate links.